Who Was Bill Paxton?

-With his rich, distinctively Texan voice and everyman looks, actor Bill Paxton has played a variety of roles, from offbeat characters to leading men.
+With his rich, distinctively Texan voice and everyman looks, actor Bill Paxton played a variety of roles, from offbeat characters to leading men.
 He grew up in Fort Worth, Texas, where his father worked in the family's lumber business.
 Paxton's father was also a supporter of the arts, and he frequently took his children to the movies and other cultural events.

 In January 1974, Paxton decided to move to Los Angeles to break into the film industry.
 His first job was as a production assistant on an industrial film for Encyclopedia Britannica, a gig he landed through a friend of his father.
 Paxton then worked as a set dresser for the king of B-movies, Roger Corman, for a time.
 Before long he landed his first role—a small part in the Jonathan Demme–directed Crazy Mama (1975).

 In 1980, Paxton had some success with a short film he made called "Fish Heads," which was shown on Saturday Night Live.
-He landed a series of small roles, appearing such films as the 1983 military school drama The Lords of Discipline and the science fiction hit The Terminator (1984).
-One of his most memorable early roles was in 1985's Weird Science starring Anthony Michael Hall, Ilan Mitchell-Smith and Kelly LeBrock.
-In the film, he played the evil older brother of one of the lead characters.
-This villainous turn by Paxton left a lasting impression on many moviegoers.
+He landed a series of small roles, appearing in such films as the 1983 military school drama The Lords of Discipline and the science-fiction hit The Terminator (1984), directed by James Cameron.
+He later rejoined Cameron for another sci-fi classic, Aliens (1986).

-After years in character roles, Paxton showed his abilities as a lead actor in One False Move (1992), co-starring Billy Bob Thornton.
-He earned raves for his portrayal of a small-town lawman involved in the pursuit of two dangerous criminals.
-His work on this small independent thriller helped open the door to much bigger films.
+After years of playing character roles, Paxton showed his abilities as a lead actor in One False Move (1992), co-starring Billy Bob Thornton.
+He earned raves for his portrayal of a small-town lawman involved in the pursuit of two dangerous criminals, his work on this small independent thriller leading to much bigger films.